lprib/vm/README.md

   this so that it can be recompiled with coverage flags)
 - `make schema` generate `out/opcode_schema.csv` which contains names and number of args for all recognized opcodes.

+### Recursive makefiles
+- Each directory in `impl/` has it's own makefile, which is invoked by the master with `make impl/directory`
+- Recursive makefile will get passed the following variables:
+	- `SUBMAKE_OUT`: output directory to put results.
+This is created by the master makefile before invoking the sub-makefile.
+It takes the value `./out/impl/directory`
+	- `VM_SRC_DIR`: source directory of VM, relative to the sub-makefile
+	- `VM_CFLAGS`: flags which are used in the main makefile to build unit tests (don't necessarily need to be used by sub-makefiles.

 ## ISA implementation
 `[...]` denotes a param that is baked in to program memory. `(...)` denotes a